mvigneshvikee/BCS-Training-June-2025/Day_01/01_notes.md

 - kotlin moblie  development application

 ## NOtes
-- WebAppliation - Websites (difference )
+- WebAppliation(User change anything it affects all other users. its a dynamic ) - Websites (it is a static website. )
-- WebApplication(--> its works mobile tab cross plotform) - Moblie Application-->upgrade download everything
+- WebApplication(--> its works mobile,tab and cross plotform) - Moblie Application-->upgrade download everything

 - front-end back-end Database --> why they are seperate?